Critical Infrastructure & High Value Assets Protection

 Q: Can a private investigator hack into a cell phone to get records, texts, or other data?

-gal to get cell phone records, texts, or other data by hacking into a phone or misleading cell phone companies.
+It is illegal to get cell phone records, texts, or other data by hacking into a phone or misleading cell phone companies.
 However, private investigators use other methods to help you.
 Any evidence collected by hacking illegally would be inadmissible in court and could leave both the investigator and you, the client, in legal jeopardy.
 However, if your goal is to find out whom someone is contacting there are alternative methods that can be used, e.g. interviews.
 If the goal is to uncover evidence of cheating, surveillance, and digital research methods are legal, effective, and admissible in court.

 Q: Can a private investigator take pictures of someone in their home?
 This depends on the state.
 However, investigators are skilled at finding ways to get evidence when the subject is in a public place and photos can be taken.
 Investigators cannot break the law.
 However, they are skilled at getting the information they need within the bounds of the law.
 Physical surveillance by an experienced investigator can get evidence that is usable in court without breaking the law.